 1. Aquacarts AQ-19b

-Buy the AquaCart AQ-19b here. *
+Buy the AquaCart AQ-19b here.
+(Amazon Link Ad)

-AquaCart AQ-19b Features
+Features

-- Carpeted bunks to protect the hull of the jet ski.
+- Carpeted bunks to protect the hull.

-- 1300 lb capacity.
+- 1300 LBS capacity.

-AquaCart AQ-19b Weight Capacity
+Weight Capacity

-The weight capacity is about 1,300 pounds – that’s quite a lot.
+The weight capacity is about 1,300 POUNDS – that’s quite a lot!

 To give you an idea, here is the weight of the heavier jet skis.